yuvallangerontheroad/clipboard-speaker/README.md

     Mark some text
     and let it rip.

 Not a fancy curiosity but an accessibility tool for people with reading disabilities.
 I use it every day to read.

-1. Select some text.
-2. Press the keybinding to start `clipboard-reader`.
-Your computer is now speaking the stuff in the selection.
-3. (optional) Press the other keybinding to start `clipboard-reader-kill` and make computer stop speaking.
+It basically reads whatever you mark with your mouse cursor.

 ## Changelog:

 Have a look at the <a href="CHANGELOG.md">CHANGELOG.md</a> file.

+## Newer Python version:

+### Installation:

+1. Install the infrastructure:
+    `apt install espeak-ng xsel python3`
+2. Copy the two executable scripts into your home bin directory:
+    `cp clipboard-speaker clipboard-speaker-kill ~/bin/`
+3. Add the key bindings in (if you use Gnome.
+If you don't, look up how to assign scripts to keybindings in your own window manager):
+    `Gnome Settings → Keyboard Shortcuts → All the way down and press the + button`

+### Usage:

+1. Select some text.
+While the text is highlighted,
+2. press the keybinding assigned to the `clipboard-reader` executable to start the reading of the highlighted text.
+3. (optional, while `clipboard-speaker` is reading the text) Select some more text and press the keybinding that starts `clipboard-reader`.
+The selected text will be added to the text buffer and will be read right after the last bunch of text.
+4. (optional) GOTO 3.
+5. (optional) Press the other keybinding assigned to the `clipboard-reader-kill` script to make your computer stop speaking and clear the text buffer.

+## Older shell version:

-## Installation:
+### Installation:

 1. Install the infrastructure:
     `apt install daemonize espeak-ng xsel`